(

 What does the structure of a high-converting audit actually look like?

 A high-converting audit follows a Bento Grid-like logic: organized, modular, and easy to digest.
 But the structure matters less than the sequence.
 Weak audits jump straight to recommendations.
-Strong audits build from understanding.
+Strong audits build from diagnosis.

 This is the difference between a "leaky bucket" audit and an operating system audit.
 The first gives you isolated tactics.
-The second gives you a business capability: a better way to interpret customer behavior, prioritize opportunities, and make smarter growth decisions over time.
+The second gives you the foundation for a business capability: a better way to interpret customer behavior, prioritize opportunities, and make smarter growth decisions over time.

 The end goal isn't just to "fix the site."
-It’s to create a repeatable system for growth.
-It’s about moving from "I think this will work" to "the data and psychology suggest this will work."
+It’s to build a permanent CRO capability inside the business.
+It’s about moving from "I think this will work" to "the data, the experience, and the operating rhythm suggest this will work."

 How does a high-converting audit act as the gatekeeper for retainer fit?